 Implement all the best practices when you deploy a production instance of vRealize Operations.

-- Deploy analytics nodes in the same vSphere Cluster except when activating Continuous Availability.
+- Deploy analytics nodes in the same vSphere Cluster except when enabling Continuous Availability.

 - Deploy analytics nodes with the same disk size on storage of the same type.

-- When activating Continuous Availability, separate analytics nodes into fault domains based on their physical location.
+- When enabling Continuous Availability, separate analytics nodes into fault domains based on their physical location.

 - Depending on the size and performance requirements for analytics nodes, apply Storage DRS Anti-Affinity rules to ensure that nodes are on separate datastores.